-Tree Canopy Calculation.
+630-40.2 Tree Canopy Calculation Method.

-- A. The tree canopy shall be calculated by assigning square feet of canopy to each tree proposed and each tree preserved.
-Square feet of canopy can be found in the Tree Species List in Section 4 of the UDO Appendix.
-Stands of three or more existing trees can be computed with polygons and given in terms of square feet.
-Both existing and newly planted trees located in buffers shall be counted.
-Include buffer trees, landscape strip trees, parking lot trees and any tree preserved or replaced within the site in the tree canopy calculation. - B. Add the total square feet of canopy.
-Take the total site acreage and convert that to square feet.
-Divide the total square feet of canopy into the total square feet for the site and list it as a percentage.
-Provide these calculations on the Tree Preservation and/or Replacement plan.
-There is no minimum or maximum tree canopy percentage required at this time.
+- A. The pre-construction tree canopy shall be calculated by assigning square feet of canopy to each existing tree based on the Tree Species List in Section 4.0 of the UDO appendix.
+Stands of three or more existing trees can be computed with polygons and canopy area noted in terms of square feet. - B. The post construction tree canopy shall be calculated by assigning square feet of canopy to each tree proposed and each tree preserved on the Tree Species List in Section 4.0 of the UDO Appendix.
+Existing trees whose critical root zone is protected during construction activities are counted toward meeting the post construction tree canopy calculations.
+Stands of three or more existing trees can be computed with polygons and canopy area noted in terms of square feet.
+Include existing and proposed buffer trees, landscape strip trees, parking lot trees and any tree preserved or replaced within the site in the tree canopy calculation. - C. Add the total square feet of canopy.
+Convert the total site acreage to square feet.
+Calculate the total square feet of canopy as a percentage of the total square feet for the site.